NancalaStarry/NanacalaStarry/README.md

 And Don't worry, I'll do it wholeheartedly.
 Translation is a wonderful thing!❤️

 And I help lots of people to solve the crash hidden deep under Minecraft.
-I also posted quite a few crash solution articles in Bilibili.
+I also posted quite a few crash solution articles on Bilibili.
 Of course it won't be charged, helping others is also a wonderful thing~ :3

 _Friendship is magic_ is the best animation!